Basis-Theory-Labs/vgs-migration-guide/02-add-elements/README.md

 * `@basis-theory/basis-theory-js`
 * `@basis-theory/basis-theory-react`

-If you do not use React, please see [our guide](https://docs.basistheory.com/elements/#initialize) on how to utilize Bassi Theory Elements with Vanilla JS.
+If you do not use React, please see [our guide](https://docs.basistheory.com/elements/#initialize) on how to utilize Basis Theory Elements with Vanilla JS.

 ## Create a Basis Theory Management Application
 1. When logged into Basis Theory, navigate to Applications